malevitzch/froglang/README.md

 # todo
 - Change the way function declarations work so that forward declaration is possible if you want to link a file

+- Fix the prototype

 - Build the standard library through CMAKE and the compiler executable

+- Clean up the parser file, especially the diagnostics

 - Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
 Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)